Marketo develops marketing automation software that provides inbound marketing, social marketing, CRM, and other related services.

 Before You Begin

-In Lytics, navigate to the Marketo integration in the Integrations section.
+Navigate to the Marketo app in the Integrations section of Lytics.

 Importing data to Lytics